fabeha-raheel/uav_swarms/docs/2_MultiUAV_Simulation.md

 # Multi UAV Simulation using ArduPilot

-## Modifying Iris Drone Model for Multi-UAV Simulation
+## (No need to follow these steps!!)
+Modifying Iris Drone Model for Multi-UAV Simulation

 Copy the iris drone model files and rename the model directories to distinguish between multiple drones (drones can be numbered as 1, 2, 3, etc).